ronaldbradford/readyset-tutorial/show/README.md

 SHOW CACHES;
 ```

 There are additional `SHOW` commands that apply in certain operations and may require arguments for correct execution.
+For example:

 ```
 SHOW MIGRATION STATUS {ID}